andreijiroh-dev/dotfiles/README.md

 Note that this should work on most desktop apps, although if you're in Nest (and friends with RDP access), connect to there first and authenicate.
 You may need to adjust security settings in the desktop app to ensure nothing go wrong.

+Alternatively, you can export the private keys with password encryption

 ## Directory + File Map